BinarCode/laravel-restify/UPGRADING.md

 you relied on `app.url` being allowed while also setting `FRONTEND_APP_URL` to a different host, add that host to `restify.auth.password_reset_url` or `restify.auth.frontend_app_url` instead.

+### `POST /api/register` stores the email lowercased

+The `email` is now lowercased before the `unique` check runs and before the row is saved, so `John@Example.com` registers as `john@example.com` and a later registration with any other casing of the same address is rejected as a duplicate.
+Existing rows with mixed-case emails are unchanged.
+Login is unaffected - it still matches the email exactly (case-sensitive on pgsql/sqlite), so a user who registered before this change must still log in with the casing their row was stored with.